connectivecpp/chops-net-ip/README.md

 - g++ 7.2, g++ 7.3, Linux (Ubuntu 17.10 - kernel 4.13, Ubuntu 18.04 - kernel 4.15)
 - (TBD, will include at least clang on linux and vc++ on Windows)

+Follow the CI links for additional build environments.

 # Installation